vdaquila/jgato/README.md

 # jgato

-A React app for hosting Jeopardy games for your friends
+A React app for hosting Jeopardy games for your friends.

+Why is it called jgato?
+Because Jeopardy and cats.
+Nothing deeper than that.

 ## Description